shrishrirang/azure-mobile-apps-node/src/data/contributor.md

 - If the `version` property is specified, it should only update the record if the `version` property matches.
+- If the `query` parameter is specified, it should only update the record if the query returns the record being updated.
-- If the `version` property does not match, an `Error` should be thrown with the `concurrency` property set to true.
+- If the `version` property does not match or the `query` does not return the record, an `Error` should be thrown with the `concurrency` property set to true.
 - The `updatedAt` property should be updated to the current date and time.
 - The `version` property should be updated to a new unique value.

 The `query` parameter is optional and allows filters such as user IDs to be applied to update operations.
 The query is in the format described in the read section.

 ### insert